 BA (Anthropology), Master of Public Health (International Health), PhD

-Paula Jops is a Research Fellow within the Global Health Program at the Kirby Institute, UNSW Sydney.
-She is a qualitative researcher with a cross-disciplinary background in anthropology, public health, and development studies.
-Paula has worked on projects related to tuberculosis and HIV, refugees and forced migration, and sexual and gender-based violence.
-She has conducted research both locally and within cross-cultural settings, most recently in India, Thailand, and Papua New Guinea.
-Paula is currently working on the NHMRC funded project called 'Understanding the socio-cultural dimensions of tuberculosis in Papua New Guinea: Knowledge to optimise public health solutions.'
+Dr. Paula Jops is a Research Fellow within the Global Health Program at the Kirby Institute, UNSW Sydney.
+She has a cross-disciplinary background in anthropology, development studies, and public health.
+Paula has worked on projects related to tuberculosis, HIV, cervical screening, refugees and forced migration, and sexual and gender-based violence.
+She has conducted research both locally and internationally, most recently in India, Thailand, and Papua New Guinea.
+Paula is currently working on two NHMRC funded projects, 'Understanding the socio-cultural dimensions of tuberculosis in Papua New Guinea: knowledge to optimise public health solutions', and 'Supporting Choice: Equity in access to HPV testing for cervical cancer screening among under screened and never screened women and people with a cervix in Australia.'